-USD 259 Covid-19 Advisory Committee discusses fall activities, no recommendations made just yet
+USD 259 COVID-19 Advisory Committee discusses fall activities, no recommendations made just yet

 WICHITA, Kan.
-(KSNW)- The USD 259 Superintendent’s Advisory Committee met for the first time since it was formed, but no recommendations for sports or activities have been made just yet.
+(KSNW) – The USD 259 Superintendent’s COVID-19 Advisory Committee met for the first time since it was formed, but no recommendations for sports or activities have been made just yet.

 The group is made up of more than 20 health professionals, local leaders, business owners, and even parents.